Jump (For My Love): Critical response

-Girls Aloud's version received negative reviews from music critics.
-One said, "the girls sound bored singing it and the listener is certainly fed up by the time the song finishes."
+Girls Aloud's version was met with mixed reviews.
+David Hooper of BBC Music complimented the track in his review of Girls Aloud's second album: "Twenty years on, this version updates the song nicely with a welcome return of those buzzy synth sounds and gnarly bass noises from "The Show".
+Good work."
+Paul Scott of Stylus Magazine was similarly favourable, saying it "demonstrates their phenomenal power in finding a certain joy in ugliness.
+It’s an authentic inauthenticity set to the sound of a thousand discothèques.
+It’s being surrounded by a drunken hen party and finding enchantment instead of repulsion."
+On the other hand, one music critic said, "...the listener is certainly fed up by the time the song finishes."
 Alexis Petridis of The Guardian exclaimed, "Xenomania throw everything they have at the track, but can't rescue a duff song."
 The track was slated by Lisa Verrico of The Times, who said it "takes whatever credibility [Girls Aloud] had left and runs off with it.
 Horrible bass, klutzy production and so-so singing put the girls at the bottom of the pop pile".
 RTÉ.ie said that "fans of the group will love it, but the rest of us will just wonder why, particularly since the original is so much better."
-On the other hand, David Hooper of BBC Music complimented the track in his review of Girls Aloud's second album: "Twenty years on, this version updates the song nicely with a welcome return of those buzzy synth sounds and gnarly bass noises from "The Show".
-Good work."
-Paul Scott of Stylus Magazine was similarly favourable, saying it "demonstrates their phenomenal power in finding a certain joy in ugliness.
-It’s an authentic inauthenticity set to the sound of a thousand discothèques.
-It’s being surrounded by a drunken hen party and finding enchantment instead of repulsion."

 Chart performance

-The song debuted at number two on the UK Singles Chart.
+The song debuted at number two on the UK Singles Chart, behind Westlife’s Mandy.
 Coincidentally, both bands were managed by Louis Walsh at the time.
-"Jump" fell just two places the following week.
-The single spent four more weeks in the top twenty before falling.
-Overall, the song managed to spend a total of fourteen weeks in the top 75.
+"Jump" was number four on the chart the following week.
+The single spent four more weeks inside the top twenty.
+Overall, the song spent a total of fourteen weeks inside the top 75.
 It was certified gold by the British Phonographic Industry.

-On the Irish Singles Chart, "Jump" entered at number two and spent an impressive three consecutive weeks at its peak.
+On the Irish Singles Chart, "Jump" entered at number two and spent three consecutive weeks at its peak.
 In its fourth week on the Irish chart, "Jump" slipped just two positions to number four.
 It spent two more weeks in the top ten at numbers seven and nine respectively, before rising up the chart again to spend two weeks at number six.
 "Jump" spent a final week in the Irish top ten before falling down the chart.

-"Jump" is one of the few Girls Aloud songs that received an international release outside of the United Kingdom and Ireland, reaching the top ten in Belgium, the Netherlands, and Sweden.
+"Jump" is one of the few Girls Aloud songs that received an international release outside of the United Kingdom and Ireland.
+Although Girls Aloud's version was not a US hit, it reached the top ten in Belgium, the Netherlands, and Sweden.